suhayb-h/Acute-Lymphoblastic-Leukemia-Classifier/README.md

 ## Image directory restructuring:

 This restructuring is necessary for the notebooks within this project to run appropriately.
+The testing data folder was deleted and all images were placed in a single folder as opposed to be separated into "folds".

 Original folder structure:
 ￼![image](https://user-images.githubusercontent.com/66500101/180628045-6476cd6b-3dc9-4e68-b585-3407d8865e1c.png)